-Three small northern "pocket beaches", Unai Chulu, Unai Babui, Unai Dankulo, and Tinian Harbor were the focus of the baseline assessment for Tinian, as they have been previously evaluated for Marine Corps amphibious training landing exercises and potential harbor improvements, although these actions are not currently part of the proposed action and alternatives.
+Three small northern beaches (Unai Chulu, Unai Babui, Unai Dankulo) and Tinian Harbor were the focus of the baseline assessment for Tinian, as they were previously evaluated for Marine Corps amphibious training landing exercises and potential harbor improvements; although these actions are not currently part of the proposed action and alternatives.

 Marine biological resources are assessed for potential impacts from the implementation of the proposed action within the nearshore marine ROI.
-This ROI boundary was established due to the nature of the proposed action in the nearshore environment and a clear distinction between marine mammals species present at this depth, which is conservative.
-Because of either the location or the nature of the action, some components of the proposed action would have no impacts on the marine environment and therefore no impact assessment is provided.
+This ROI boundary was established due to the nature of the proposed action in the nearshore environment and a clear distinction between marine mammals species inshore and offshore of the 50-m isobath, which is conservative.
+Because of either the location or the nature of the action, some components of the proposed action would have no impacts on the marine environment, and therefore no impact assessment is provided.
 In these cases, a brief explanation of why no assessment is required is provided in those site-specific sections.

 In addition to existing marine biological resources data for the study areas, project-specific benthic studies and mapping efforts have either been performed, are ongoing, or are being planned for areas potentially impacted by the proposed action(s).
-Locations and methods for the survey efforts are provided in those respective references, in the EIS/OEIS reference section and/or provided in Table 11.1-2.
-A summary of key marine biological surveys and related reports used as references for this EIS/OEIS are listed in Table 11.1-2.
+Locations and methods for the survey efforts are provided in the respective references, in the EIS reference section, and/or are provided in Table 11.1-2.
+A summary of key marine biological surveys and related reports used as references for this Volume of the EIS are listed in Table 11.1-2.